chiragmoradiya4948/AWS-Design-Lab/AWS KMS - Key Management Service/main.md

 2) We create table in 'n virginia' and make a replica of same table in region 'asia pacific - Mumbai'.
 3) We create multi region key and same we will replicate into region 'asia pacific - Mumbai'.
 4) We disble key in region 'asia pacific - Mumbai' and check table details
-5) We able key in region 'asia pacific - Mumbai' and check table details
+5) We enable key in region 'asia pacific - Mumbai' and check table details

 ### Implementation on lab ###